mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 ships.
 Pilot: You are one of the pilots or navigators in your corsair band.
-Reaver: You are part of the ship’s crew and function as an engineer, gunner or other supporting role.
+Reaver: You are part of the ship's crew and function as an engineer, gunner or other supporting role.